 Why?
 The flexibility of operating a contingent workforce will help employers gain access to talented, qualified workers who can be engaged on a contract basis when the demand for service(s) arises, saving on many of the costs associated with hiring and managing traditional workers.

 Why do you need a Managed Services Provider?

 While the rise of the contingent workforce provides many inarguable benefits, it also leaves employers with the complexities of managing temporary workers.
-A Managed Services Provider will have the IT infrastructure, expertise and remote monitoring and management solutions in place to provide employers with complete visibility into their contingent workforce.
+A Managed Services Provider comes with many advantages, and one is that it will have the IT infrastructure, expertise and remote monitoring and management solutions in place to provide employers with complete visibility into their contingent workforce.

 A Managed Services Provider will help a business to streamline and manage its entire contingent workforce by improving efficiency, controlling costs and mitigating the fines, penalties and reputational damages associated with certain contingent workforce risks.

 While early Managed Services models focused on process improvements and cost savings, more mature Managed Services Providers, however, are now seeking ways to increase access and service delivery of high caliber talent while reducing time to hire.

 What makes a good Managed Services Provider?